Scootsyy/Personal_Website/README.md

 5:11 AM July 12, 2020
 Removed Contact page and moved that information to footer.
 The footer had links that were already in the navbar so this cuts down on clutter within page.
 There was white space at the bottom of the footer but that was fixed temporarily by changing footer height from 50px to 60px.
 Currently working on creating a table to contain education and work experience information on page 1.
 Also trying to figure out how to have block class work behind the table and paragraph elements.

+5:46 AM July 12, 2020
+Successfully put the block behind the About me text and table.
+Not sure what I changed to make it work.
+Next things to fix:
+*Make sure website is responsive for different platforms *Make logo for tab
+*Insert video on first page
+*There was white space at the bottom of the footer but that was fixed temporarily by changing footer height from 50px to 60px.
+Figute out better way to fix this.

+11:19 AM July 13, 2020
+Fixed the profile picture touching the about me section block when in mobile view by adding a <br> element in the html.
+I think there is a better way to do this by adding padding to a css element but I can't figure out how to get it to work.